technohiker/obsidian-multi-properties/README.md

 1. Ensure you have a dedicated test vault.
 2. Make sure the `OBSIDIAN_TEST_VAULT_PATH` environment variable is set correctly to the path of your test vault.
 3. Install the plugin into your test vault by running `npm run build-and-install:test`.
+4.  **Enable the Plugin:** In your test vault, go to `Settings > Community Plugins`, find "Multi Properties", and toggle it on.
-4. Initialize the test vault with test notes by running `npm run initialize-test-vault`.
+5. Initialize the test vault with test notes by running `npm run initialize-test-vault`.
 This will provide you with a `test-note.md` file to test against.

 ### Testing Scenarios